 - Set up a Cooperation Group among Member States to support and facilitate strategic cooperation and the exchange of information.
-The Member States will also need to participate in a CSIRT Network to promote swift and effective operational cooperation on specific network and information system security incidents as well as sharing information about risks.
+The Member States participate in a CSIRT Network to promote swift and effective operational cooperation on specific network and information system security incidents as well as sharing information about risks.

 - Ensure that organisations within vital sectors which rely heavily on information networks, for example utilities, healthcare, transport, and digital infrastructure sectors, are identified by each Member State as “operators of essential services” (OES).
-Those OES will have to take appropriate and proportionate security measures to manage risks to their network and information systems, and they will be required to notify serious incidents to the relevant national authority.
+Those OES are required to take appropriate and proportionate security measures to manage risks to their network and information systems, and they are required to notify serious incidents to the relevant national authority.
 The participation of industry is therefore crucial in the implementation of the directive.

 3. Essential Services: Who does the NIS Directive apply to?

 Companies and organisations identified as either operators of essential services (OES) or Competent Authorities (CAs) are primarily involved.
 The criteria for identifying OES and the list of CAs in the UK can be found within the NIS Regulations.

-Some sectors are exempt from some aspects of the Directive where there are provisions within their existing regulations which are, or will be, at least equivalent to those the NIS Directive specifies (eg finance and civil nuclear sectors).
+Some sectors are exempt from some aspects of the Directive where there are provisions within their existing regulations which are at least equivalent to those the NIS Directive specifies (eg finance and civil nuclear sectors).
 The technical guidance NCSC has produced in support of the UK’s implementation of NIS Directive is widely applicable, and all sectors should take note of it.

 4. The NCSC role in the implementation of the NIS Directive

-The NCSC is providing technical support and guidance to other government departments, Devolved Adminstrations, CAs and OES through:
+The NCSC is providing technical support and guidance to other government departments, Devolved Administrations, CAs and OES through: